Veracruz

-Veracruz, (Note: /es-419/) officially the Free and Sovereign State of Veracruz de Ignacio de la Llave, (Note: Estado Libre y Soberano de Veracruz de Ignacio de la Llave) is one of the 31 states which, along with Mexico City, comprise the 32 Federal Entities of Mexico.
-Located in eastern Mexico, Veracruz is bordered by seven states: Tamaulipas, San Luis Potosí, Hidalgo, Puebla, Oaxaca, Chiapas, and Tabasco.
-Veracruz is divided into 212 municipalities, and its capital city is Xalapa-Enríquez.
+Veracruz, (Note: /es-419/) officially the Free and Sovereign State of Veracruz de Ignacio de la Llave, (Note: Estado Libre y Soberano de Veracruz de Ignacio de la Llave) is one of the 31 states that, along with Mexico City, comprise the 32 Federal Entities of Mexico.
+Located in eastern Mexico, it is bordered by seven states: Tamaulipas, San Luis Potosí, Hidalgo, Puebla, Oaxaca, Chiapas, and Tabasco.
+Veracruz is divided into 212 municipalities, and its capital city is Xalapa-Enríquez, commonly called just Xalapa.